KungFuCodingTutorials/quizApp/README.md

 # quizApp
 ---
 Hello guys!
-In this Tutorial we will learn how to build a fullstack application from scratch using only NodeJS, HTML, SASS and Javascript.
-The application will be able to provide an interactive quiz, give to the user an answer based on his inputs and store that answers within a database.
+In this tutorial, we will learn how to build a full-stack application from scratch using only NodeJS, HTML, SASS and Javascript.
+The application will be able to provide an interactive quiz, give the user an answer based on his inputs, and store those answers within a database.
 Hoping that you will appreciate this kind of content I wish you the best!
 ---
 --- Useful links ---